zeus-health/ctw-component-library/scripts/prefixer/README.md

 ## Usage

-1. Set the target file in `scripts/prefixer/prefixer.ts`
-1. Run the following in the project directory: `npx ts-node --esm scripts/prefixer/prefixer.ts`
+Run the following in the project directory: `npx ts-node --esm scripts/prefixer/prefixer.ts`

 ## Limitations

-Uses regex to find what to replace and where, so may not perfectly replace each instance of the class name.
+- Uses regex to find where to add the prefix to the file, so the job may not be perfect.
-If an incorrect or missing renaming was found, edit the `renamings.json` file.
+- The portions of which Tailwind selectors to prefix are hard-coded.
+If Tailwind adds prefixes, the script will need to be updated.